 - Your attitude to investment risk – i.e. the potential for losses and gains and the volatility of investments

 - Explaining to you how the funds we may recommend are invested and their features, including how sustainability risks are considered in the management in relation to those funds.

 Acumen & Trust does not currently take specific account of sustainability risks in its advice process.
 How we include sustainability factors in our advice process which will develop over time.
 This will be largely driven by the products and investment funds available from the Product Producers and how these products factor in sustainability risks.

 Consideration of principal adverse impacts on sustainability factors in the advice process

 Sustainability Factors are defined as environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
-Financial Advisers, such as ourselves, have an option as to whether to consider the principal adverse impacts of investment decisions on sustainability factors in its advice process.
+Acumen & Trust have an option as to whether to consider the principal adverse impacts of investment decisions on sustainability factors in its advice process.
 Currently Acumen & Trust has decided not to consider such impacts separately from our overall risk framework.
 This decision has been made on the basis of the information available to Acumen & Trust from the Product Providers.

 You can also find information in relation to both sustainability risks and the principal adverse impacts of investment decisions on sustainability factors on the websites of the Product Providers and investment managers which we work with.